|Rustic Windsor Chair Class|

 The rustic Windsors made in this tutorial are related to the Welsh Stick Windsor project in The Chairmaker’s Workshop.
 The chair utilizes a large, comfortable seat and a 4-element sculpted arm-bow.
 The legs are octagonal in cross-section, with a wide foot that converges into cylindrical tapered tenons fitted to matching mortises in the solid plank seat.

 For this course we utilize fresh oak rivings (carefully split-out stock) for the spindles and air-dried sawn stock for the composite arm-bow, legs and seat.
 The tenon ends of the legs, which are turned on a lathe, will be kiln dried at the time of assembly.
 Both courses include a thorough lecture-demonstration on dealing with the myriad compound angles that are at the heart of all types of Windsor chairs.
 The mystery of shifting from conventional but awkward rake and splay angles to much easier sightline and resultant angles will be explained in it’s many aspects and then put to use in assembly of the chairs.

 The tuition for the 5-day summer tutorial is $1275; tuition for the 6-day fall tutorial is $1500.
-Tuition for each course includes project materials, your private room, and meals is $1275.
+Tuition for each course includes project materials, your private room, and meals.
 Specialty chairmaking tools are also provided.